Louis-MG/META-DIFF/README.md

 # META-DIFF

-This is the repository of the pipeline META-KMER, which detects sequences in differential abundance between two conditions, and annotates them taxonomicaly and functionaly.
+This is the repository of the pipeline META-DIFF, which detects sequences in differential abundance between two conditions, and annotates them taxonomicaly and functionaly.

 # Motivation